edterbak/NodeRed_Heishamon_control/README.md

 ----------------------- Here you have the option to enable/disable sidebar tabs</br>
 ----------------------- Here you have the option to enable/disable menu sections on [Home] / [Settings] tabs</br>
 ----------------------- Combined HW info and HW config</br>

+[2023-04-10] v22.19 beta (experimental).
+Changes:
+- [Fix] - Changed Solar function logic.
+Hopefully less issues. (needs feedback)
+- [New feature] Scheduler now allows you to set setpoint for:
+----------------------- Water (HEAT + pump Direct mode)
+----------------------- Shift (HEAT + pump Compensation curve mode)
+----------------------- Room temperature (for use in RTC function)
+- [Enhancement] The COOL function has a modified function to calculate dew-point.
+Thanks to blb4!
+- [rework] - Added manager for Operating mode + Heat SP
+- [Fix] - Lot of changes and work done to allow pump in Compensation Curve operation.
+Needs testing and feedback from you all.

 ********